Join us in supporting the preservation and interpretation of West Overton

-West Overton Village illustrates the rise of the American Industrial Revolution.
+West Overton Village is a nonprofit historic site and museum that illustrates the rise of the American Industrial Revolution.
 The Overholts, a Mennonite family, transformed their farm into an industrial powerhouse over the course of the 19th century.
 West Overton supported a distilling complex that produced one of the country’s oldest and most renowned rye whiskey brands, along with a commercial coverlet factory, a gristmill, a coal mine with 110 coke ovens, and a community of agricultural and industrial workers.
 West Overton native Henry Clay Frick left his fortune to his daughter, Helen Clay Frick, who purchased the property in 1922 as a way to memorialize her father.

 West Overton Village achieves its mission by…